amsify42/jquery.amsify.ajax/README.md

 ```html
 	<a href="#" class="active btn-success" data-id="1" data-val="1">Active</a>
 ```
-On click this anchor tag, it will be toggled to this
+On click, this anchor tag will be toggled to this
 ```html
 	<a href="#" class="active btn-red" data-id="1" data-val="0">Inactive</a>
 ```